Homeschooling in Alabama

 How to Start Homeschooling in Alabama

-If you get a twitch just thinking about how to enroll a child in homeschool in AL, you can take a deep breath and let those muscles relax.
+If you get a twitch just thinking about how to enroll a child in homeschool in Alabama, you can take a deep breath and let those muscles relax.
 There are a couple important decisions you’ll need to make about your homeschool plan right up front.
 After that, you can simply focus on making sure your homeschool experience is as enjoyable and educational as possible.
 Here are the steps to homeschooling in Alabama:

 - Research the three different ways that families can legally homeschool in Alabama.